jinglescode/torchsignal/README.md

 Please let us know if you encounter a bug by filing an [issue](https://github.com/jinglescode/torchsignal/issues).

-Seeking for collaborators to contribute new features, utility functions, bug fixes and documentation.
-Currenly, I am working on this alone.
-If you are working on signal processing, or brain-computer interface, and keen to build a high quality package to apply PyTorch to the signal processing domain, reach out to me via [various channels](https://jinglescode.github.io/).
+Seeking for collaborators to contribute new features, utility functions, bug fixes, and documentation.
+Currently, I am working on this alone.
+If you are working on signal processing or brain-computer interface, and keen to build a high-quality package to apply PyTorch to the signal processing domain, reach out to me via [various channels](https://jinglescode.github.io/).

 ## Disclaimer on Datasets